Pandora's Box (British TV series): Part 2. 'To The Brink of Eternity'

 This episode, originally broadcast on 18 June 1992, outlines how the United States government and its departments attempted to use systems analysis and game theory to develop strategies to control the nuclear threat and nuclear arms race during the Cold War, and, more specifically, to manage the "loss of control" crises encountered during events such as the Space Race, the Cuban Missile Crisis, and the Vietnam War.

 The focus is on the men on whom Dr Strangelove was allegedly based: Herman Kahn, Albert Wohlstetter and John von Neumann.
 These were mathematical analysts employed by the American RAND Corporation to examine issues of America's national security in the nuclear age.
 They believed the world could be controlled by the scientific manipulation of fear.
 One problem, however, was the seemingly unpredictable and irrational nature of politicians, societies, and individuals, which rendered elements of the theory difficult to apply, as well as the challenge of finding accurate, impartial, and unmodified data on which to base concise predictions.
 In the end, their visions were obscured and became the stuff of science fiction fantasy.

 Similar material is also covered in the "F**k You Buddy" part of Curtis's later work, The Trap, but To The Brink of Eternity has the focus entirely on the nuclear and military aspects of Cold War strategy, such as planning for and against pre-emptive war.
 John Nash is not mentioned, and the psychological and economical aspects of game theory are not included.
+As of April 2024, this is the only episode of the series unavailable for public viewing on Adam Curtis' YouTube channel in the United States.